108 Volunteer Fire Department

 We are very grateful for our local firefighters and first responders.
 They are definitely the very heart and soul of our community.
 At the moment they are 17-19 strong, which is short of the needed 25.
 So, if you are interested or know of someone who can get involved, please just show up at the Fire hall on Tuesdays at 7 p.m.
 You will be very welcome and will join an enthusiastic and dedicated team.

-As at November 1, 2018 we are lucky to have Ian Henderson as temporary Fire Chief until next April.
+We were lucky to have Ian Henderson as temporary Fire Chief until April.
 He is very familiar with the job as he was our former chief for many years.
 We are also very thankful to our retired chief Marcel Reid and his wife Marsha, who saw us through the wildfires of 2017.
 Marcel and his wife have recently moved from the 108.

 Check out their Facebook page